ForeverAndEverTeam/fae-mod/README.md

 ## Bugs and feedback

-To report bugs, request support or provide input with/to the mod, please raise a new issue [here](https://github.com/ForeverAndEverTeam/fae-mod/issues).
+~~To report bugs, request support or provide input with/to the mod, please raise a new issue [here](https://github.com/ForeverAndEverTeam/fae-mod/issues).~~

+### BUG REPORTS WILL BE CLOSED, SIGHT UNSEEN.

 ---